automenta/mb7/doc/README.plan.md

-# System Specification for SemanticScribe
+# System Specification for Netention

-SemanticScribe is a decentralized, collaborative semantic editor built on a graph-based system where content, tags, and ontology are interconnected nodes and edges.
+Netention is a decentralized, collaborative semantic editor built on a graph-based system where content, tags, and ontology are interconnected nodes and edges.
 It leverages a tag-driven approach to provide intuitive, powerful functionality through reactions triggered by user interactions.
 This specification provides a comprehensive, concise blueprint for development, organized into core components, functionality, and a step-by-step implementation plan.